 The findings on video modeling will contribute to the field of special education by providing further research into a fairly new intervention strategy for individuals with ASD.
 The findings will provide more data and examples of video modeling strategies that work best for students with ASD at the secondary level.

-2. One more hypothesis and one or more research questions to be investigated in your research.
+2. One or more hypothesis and one or more research questions to be investigated in your research.

 Hypothesis: The implementation of video modeling interventions (the use of an iPad) will increase appropriate social skills (eye contact and personal space) during one-to-one conversations among individuals with ASD at the secondary level.